btcalls/ISY-503-A3-Computer-Vision/README.md

 # ISY-503-A3-Computer-Vision

-Assessment 3 Project for ISY-503 Intelligent Systems subject.
+Assessment 3 Final Project for __ISY-503 - Intelligent Systems__ subject.

 ## Overview
 Tasked of building a machine learning model that is trained on the data provided and when run on the simulator, will hopefully keep the car on the road without running off track.